groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/advanced-signature-techniques/sign-with-digital/_index.md

         PageNumber = 1,            // Specify the page number to sign Password = "1234567890"    // Set password for certificate (if required) };

-    // Step 3: Sign the Document
-    SignResult result = signature.Sign(outputFilePath, options);
+    // Sign the document and save the result SignResult result = signature.Sign(outputFilePath, options);

-    // Step 4: Display Result
+    // Display confirmation message
     Console.WriteLine($"\nSource document signed successfully with {result.Succeeded.Count} signature(s).\nFile saved at {outputFilePath}.");
 }
 ```

-## Conclusion
-In this tutorial, we've explored how to sign a document using a digital signature with GroupDocs.Signature for .NET.
-By following these simple steps, you can enhance the security and authenticity of your electronic documents, ensuring they remain tamper-proof and legally binding.
+In this code block, we're:
+1. Creating a new `Signature` instance with our document
+2. Setting up the digital signature options, including position and appearance
+3. Applying the signature to the document
+4. Saving the result to our specified output location

+And that's it!
+With just these few lines of code, you've successfully implemented a digital signature that provides both visual indication and cryptographic verification of your document's authenticity.

+## Real-World Applications of Digital Signatures

+Think about how this could transform your document workflows:

+- Legal Departments: Ensure contracts maintain their integrity and authenticity
+- Healthcare: Securely sign patient records while maintaining HIPAA compliance
+- Financial Services: Provide tamper-evident signed financial documents to clients
+- HR Departments: Process employee documents with verified signatures

+## Wrapping Up: Your Path to Secure Document Signing

+We've covered how to implement digital signatures in your .NET applications using GroupDocs.Signature.
+By following these steps, you're not just adding a signature image—you're embedding cryptographic proof of authenticity that verifies your document hasn't been modified since signing.

+Ready to get started?
+Download GroupDocs.Signature for .NET today and begin implementing secure, legally-binding digital signatures in your applications.
+Your documents—and your users—will thank you for the added security and peace of mind.

-## FAQ's
+## Frequently Asked Questions

-### What is a digital signature?
+### What exactly makes a digital signature different from an electronic signature?
-A digital signature is a cryptographic technique used to verify the authenticity and integrity of digital documents or messages.
-### Can I sign documents with GroupDocs.Signature using a self-signed certificate?
-Yes, you can sign documents using a self-signed certificate generated by tools like OpenSSL or Microsoft's MakeCert.
+Digital signatures use cryptographic technology to verify both authenticity and integrity, whereas electronic signatures can be as simple as a typed name or scanned signature without the same security guarantees.

+### Can I use any certificate for my digital signatures?
+While you can use self-signed certificates for testing, for legally-binding documents, you'll typically want a certificate from a trusted Certificate Authority (CA) that validates your identity.

-### Is GroupDocs.Signature compatible with different document formats?
+### Will digital signatures work across different document formats?
-Yes, GroupDocs.Signature supports a wide range of document formats, including PDF, Word, Excel, PowerPoint, and more.
+Yes!
+One of the strengths of GroupDocs.Signature is its cross-format compatibility.
+You can sign PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, and many other formats using the same code.

-### Can I customize the appearance of my digital signature?
+### How can I customize how my signature looks on the document?
-Absolutely!
-GroupDocs.Signature allows you to customize various aspects of your digital signature, such as its position, size, and appearance.
+GroupDocs.Signature gives you extensive control over the visual aspects of your signature.
+You can adjust the position, size, rotation, transparency, and even add custom images or text to accompany the cryptographic signature.

-### Is GroupDocs.Signature suitable for enterprise-level applications?
+### Is this solution suitable for enterprise environments with high volume requirements?
-Yes, GroupDocs.Signature offers robust features and scalability, making it an ideal choice for enterprise-level document signing applications.
+Absolutely.
+GroupDocs.Signature is designed with scalability in mind, making it an excellent choice for enterprise applications that need to process and sign large volumes of documents securely and efficiently.